-Dogs are like Pringles…you generally can’t have just one and having multiple dogs in one household are common.
+Dogs are like Pringles…you generally can’t have just one and multiple dog households are common.

 People obtain multiple dogs (more than 1) for any number of reasons; be it company for an existing dog, loss of a previous dog or the existing dog is growing old.
 In some situations, foster carers take in multiple dogs as part of the work they do for the various rescue organisations.
-Whatever the reason, many households today have more than one dog and it can be a very rewarding experience.
+Whatever the reason, multiple dog households can be a very rewarding experience.

 For the most part household dogs get on well with each other without too much incident.
 Some minor scuffles are very normal among dogs, and may break out the over a dropped piece of food or a stale bone.
 When the fights are no more than lots of noise and spittle among the dogs and are very easily broken up, there is usually nothing to be worried about.

 When the fighting is minor you can usually stop it by simply interrupting with an “Oi stop that!” or by using a loud noise like a banging sound or whistle.
 When dogs come apart after a minor scuffle, they’ll generally shake themselves off and continue on what they were doing without any tension or stress.

 Alarm bells should start ringing when the fighting becomes both more frequent and starts to increase in intensity in multiple dog households.
 Serious fighting among family dogs doesn’t just happen overnight.
 There is usually an increase in both stress and anxiety levels among the dogs over time that causes the escalation.

 The possible situations that can cause stress or anxiety can be: